elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 In recent years, transparency and public right to government information are starting to be seen as essential to democratic participation, public trust in government, and prevention of corruption [[^1]].
 This is founded on the idea that availabilty of information places any country's citizens in a better position to actively analyse, question and even engage themselves in its decision making processes.

 As a consequence, the world has witnessed a significant rise [[^2]] in efforts to improve openness in government actions.
-Following the launch of Data.gov - a US government portal that provides machine readable government datasets to its citizens - back in 2009, numerous similar initiatives have mushroomed the world over.
-The launch had set precedent by providing an easy, affordable way for governments to make data accessible to the public.
+The launch of Data.gov - a US government portal that provides machine readable government datasets to its citizens - back in 2009, was sucessful in setting a strong precedent by providing an easy, affordable way for governments to make data accessible to the public.
+Governments all over the world have followed suit, launching similar websites of their own.
 Simon Rogers, data journalist at The Guardian says:

 <blockquote class="quote-custom">
 <p>